Bring Cooking Classes to your Classroom

 Why Passionfruit Are Good To Eat

-• We're an excellent source of beta carotene, which the body converts to vitamin A. We're also a good source of vitamin C
+• We're an excellent source of beta carotene, which the body converts to vitamin A. Vitamin A is good for your vision and skin.

 • We're an excellent source of dietary fibre.
 Australian figures rate passionfruit higher than any other fruit for dietary fibre.